 Niederdorf Christmas Market

 Our first port of call was to visit the Niederdorf quarter of the Old Town.
 Here we found Zürich’s oldest Christmas market.
-The market stalls lined the streets through the main route and spilled into the side streets, adding to our sense of being lost within the magical, festive old town.
+The market stalls lined the streets through the main route and spilt into the side streets, adding to our sense of being lost within the magical, festive old town.

 An eye-catching backdrop to some of the Christmas market stalls was the 11th Century Fraumunster Church.
-Across the Limmat River its elegant copper-topped spire stood out against the pale, grey sky.
+Across the Limmat River, its elegant copper-topped spire stood out against the pale, grey sky.

 Wienachtsdorf Market – the Urban Christmas Village